J4n-Nikl4s/-strenda-biocatalysis-refined/Models/Jan-Niklas/specifications/biocatalyst.md

 - __sequence_DNA__
   - Type: string
   - Description: The DNA sequence of the biocatalyst including any tags and linkers.
+DNA sequence consisted out of Adenine (A), Thymine (T), Cytosine (C), and Guanine (G), e.g., ATGGAT.

 - __sequence_plasmid__
   - Type: string
   - Description: The DNA sequence of the plasmid used to produce the biocatalyst.
 The sequence can be provided in plain text or as a database ID.
+The name of a plasmid starts with a small p follwoed by letters and numbers.

 - __plasmid_specifications__
   - Type: string
-  - Description: All DNA sequence changes (e.g. codon optimization for _E. coli_, insertion of affinity tags, sequence truncation, etc.) should be provided.
+  - Description: All DNA sequence changes (e.g. codon optimization for _E. coli_, insertion of affinity tags e.g. His-Tag, sequence truncation, etc.) should be provided.

 - __origin_organism__
   - Type: string
   - Description: The specific species or source from which the enzyme is derived or isolated.
-It includes information about the genus and species of the organism. (__if_applicable__)
+It includes information about the genus and species of the organism.
+However, the cell type from which the biocatalyst is derived could be bacterial, as well as plant, animal, or other sources.
+Organism names are usually written in italic and consisted out of two words; however can be also shortern to the inital letter of the organismn and the second word for bacteria e.g. E. coli, B. subitlis, Acinetobacter johnsonii. (__if_applicable__)

 - __production_organism__
   - Type: string
   - Description: Information about the organism in which the biocatalyst was produced is crucial in the context of heterologous gene expression.
-If the production strain was purchased, more detailed information on the manufacturer and the organism should be provided.
+Organism names are usually written in italic and consisted out of two words; however can be also shortern to the inital letter of the organismn and the second word for bacteria e.g. Escherichia coli or E. coli or yest e.g. Komagataella phaffii or K. phaffii are commen production organisms.

 - __posttranslational_modification__
   - Type: string
   - Description: Information about any chemical modifications or alterations that occur to the biocatalyst's protein structure after translation, such as phosphorylation, glycosylation, acetylation, methylation, ubiquitination and other modifications.

 - __purity__
   - Type: float